 Jason Benesch, Cultural writer & Community Coordinator

-Ray Bradbury, in memoriam (in partnership with the Estate of Ray Bradbury)
+Ray Bradbury [In partnership with the Estate of Ray Bradbury], Internationally renowned author (In Memoriam)

 Steven Ehrlich, FAIA, Founding Partner, EHRLICH YANAI RHEE CHANEY Architects